smbape/lua-opencv/docs/hosting-you-own-binary-rocks-Windows.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-If the provided binray rocks are not suitable for your environnment, you can install the source rock.
-Installing the source rock takes a long time (01h25mn on my computer old computer, 20mn on the new one).
-Therefore, it is not practical to repeat that process again.
-To avoid that long install time, you can host your own prebuilt binary rocks on a private server.

-Here we will build a custom opencv with the folling modification:
+Here we will build a custom opencv with the folling modifications:
   - Add the contrib modules
   - Add the freetype module.
-  - Attempt to support UTF-16 (wide character) strings on Windows.
+  - Enable experimental support of UTF-16 (wide character) strings on Windows.

 The procedure has been tested on Windows 11.